Generic name: gabapentin [ GA-ba-PEN-tin ]

 How should I take gabapentin?

 Take gabapentin exactly as prescribed by your doctor.
-Follow all directions on your prescription label.
-Do not take in larger or smaller amounts or for longer than recommended.
+Follow all directions on your prescription label and read all medication guides or instruction sheets.
+Your doctor may occasionally change your dose.

 Both Gralise and Horizant should be taken with food.

 Neurontin can be taken with or without food.

-If you break a Neurontin tablet and take only half of it, take the other half at your next dose.
+If you break a tablet and take only half of it, take the other half at your next dose.
 Any tablet that has been broken should be used as soon as possible or within a few days.